Working with diagonal patterning in machine knitting

 The print dialogue allows for saving patterns as bmps.
 One is walked through the following steps with a series of windows.
 To save the repeat as bmp

 choices may then be made about file name and the location for the save, If there are no “short” needles in the image being processed as in the last screengrab above, there will be an error message onscreen, pointing out problems in the numbers of colors present in rows ie more than 2 for FI.
-This is fixed by clicking on either the “needles” of one of the two active colors in the yarn palette to make one color the ground, the other the contrast.
+This is fixed by clicking on either the “needles” of one of the two active colors in the yarn palette to make one color the ground, and the other the contrast.
 The results from this process for printable bmp files are shown below, not for a bmp that may be used to knit the pattern on an electronic machine using a different download method.
 Here the resulting stitch pattern picture is shown in color reverse as well.
 Using other print options: for this repeat, the color change page is blank since the fabric is being knit as a 2-color fair isle, without added color changes Printing pattern text will do exactly that in longhand form, for each stitch and each row of the repeat

 Dak is the only program I know of for home use that allows for visualization of the knit design with approximations of knit stitches, seen here in both the BW and the original color version of the above FI design, shown as knit stitches on the public side.
 The image needs to be a minimum size for the appearance of the details as is true in most paint programs for grid views.
 At this time I am continuing to knit on my machines with punchcards and using Ayab, or img2track on my electronics, have no immediate plans to change that, hence my interest in using DAK software features while keeping in mind the possibility of using the final repeats on other machine models.